Thidtc/gobang/README.md

 # Gobang
-A PyTorch-based implementation of AlphaGo Zero algorithm for gobang game also, provide a OpenGym style environment interface for gobang game
+A PyTorch-based implementation of AlphaGo Zero algorithm for gobang game.
+Also, provide a OpenGym style environment interface for gobang game

 # Run
 ## training